Zé Kalanga: International career

-Zé Kalanga made his debut for the Angola national team under coach Ismael Kurtz on 31 May 2003 in a friendly which ended 1–1 against Gabon.
-Coach Oliveira Gonçalves took him in the squad for the 2006 Africa Cup of Nations, using him in a loss to Cameroon and a win over Togo as the team failed to get past the group stage.
+Zé Kalanga made his debut for Angola under coach Ismael Kurtz on 31 May 2003 in a 1–1 friendly draw against Gabon.
+Coach Oliveira Gonçalves took him in the squad for the 2006 Africa Cup of Nations, using him in a loss to Cameroon and a win over Togo as the team failed to progress from their group.

-He played eight games and scored one goal in a 3–0 success against Gabon at the 2006 FIFA World Cup qualification, the team earning the qualification to the final tournament after a 1–0 win over Rwanda with Zé Kalanga providing the assist to Akwá's goal.
-At the final tournament, Angola did not pass the group stage but coach Gonçalves used Zé Kalanga in all three matches, a 1–0 loss to Portugal, a 0–0 draw against Mexico and a 1–1 draw against Iran, at the latter he was voted Man of the Match as he provided the assist to Flávio's goal.
+He played eight games and scored one goal in a 3–0 success against Gabon during the 2006 FIFA World Cup qualifiers, the team earning the qualification to the final tournament after a 1–0 win over Rwanda with Zé Kalanga providing the assist to Akwá's goal.
+In the final tournament, Angola did not get past the group stage, but coach Gonçalves used Zé Kalanga in all three matches, a 1–0 loss to Portugal, a 0–0 draw against Mexico and a 1–1 draw against Iran, at the latter he was voted Man of the Match as he provided the assist to Flávio's goal.
 For his performances in 2006, Zé Kalanga was awarded by an Angolan radio with the "Newcomer of the year" title.

-He made four appearances and scored one goal in a 6–1 win over Eritrea at the successful 2008 Africa Cup of Nations qualifiers.
-Gonçalves used him in all four games from the final tournament, as the team passed the group stage, being defeated by Egypt in the quarter-finals.
-His impressive performance, especially in the 3–1 win over Senegal when he provided an assist to Manucho's headed goal, made Eurosport place him in the team of the tournament.
-In the following years he played five games at the 2010 FIFA World Cup qualifiers, scoring in a 3–1 victory over Niger and was used by coach Manuel José in two games at the 2010 Africa Cup of Nations, organised by his nation, including playing in the 1–0 loss to Ghana from the quarter-finals.
-Zé Kalanga's last appearance for the national team took place on 3 March 2010 in a friendly which ended 1–1 against Latvia, having a total of 55 matches with six goals scored for the Black Sable antelopes.
+He made four appearances and scored one goal in a 6–1 win over Eritrea during the successful 2008 Africa Cup of Nations qualifiers.
+Gonçalves used him in all four games in the final tournament, as the team got past the group stage, being defeated by Egypt in the quarter-finals.
+Zé Kalanga's impressive performance, especially in the 3–1 win over Senegal when he provided an assist to Manucho's headed goal, made Eurosport place him in the team of the tournament.
+In the following years he played five games during the 2010 FIFA World Cup qualifiers, scoring in a 3–1 victory over Niger and was used by coach Manuel José in two games in the 2010 Africa Cup of Nations, organized by his nation, including playing in the 1–0 quarter-final loss to Ghana.
+Zé Kalanga's last appearance for the national team took place on 3 March 2010 in a 1–1 friendly draw against Latvia, having a total of 55 matches with six goals scored for the Black Sable antelopes.